pkgodara/eOrg/README.md

 STEP 4.> Open it in your browser , And it will lead you to installation.
 Fill appropriate informations and setup admin user.

 All set.
 Now it is ready to be used.

+# Want To Contribute

+Fork the repository and commit/create pull requests in develop branch of eOrg.